-616.Subpart K is identical to 615.Subpart K, except that the required closure provision of 616.702 is replaced by the statutory prohibition against the siting of a new road oil storage and handling unit that is also either a new potential primary source or a new potential secondary source (see discussion of Section 616.402, above).
-The Agency recommends that the prohibition against new road oil units in maximum setback zones be associated only with oils that contain wastes (PC #23 at $\P47$ ); the Defenders recommend that the prohibition in maximum setback zones be identical to that in minimum setback zones (PC #24 at 6).
+616. Subpart K is identical to 615.
+Subpart K, except that the required closure provision of 616.702 is replaced by the statutory prohibition against the siting of a new road oil storage and handling unit that is also either a new potential primary source or a new potential secondary source.

+The Agency had recommended that the prohibition against new road oil units in maximum setback zones be associated only with oils that contain wastes (PC #23 at ¶47); the Defenders in turn recommended that the prohibition in maximum setback zones be identical to that in minimum setback zones (PC #24 at 6).
+At Second Notice the Board noted that it is unpersuaded that there is a basis for distinguishing road oils containing wastes from virgin road oils in the context of the instant regulations.
+Part 616, Subpart L: De-Icing Agent Storage and Handling Units